jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-main-concepts.md

 ### Interface Type Control

 Interface type control should for instance occur when you reference an object and the reference has the wrong interface.
-Restrictions must then be enforced.
+Restrictions might then be enforced.

 ![](images/1.%20Interfaces%20Main%20Concepts.007.png)